REVUE !!!

 synopsis

 Two Super-8 film projectors invite us to a stereoscopic 3D projection, a firework of psychedelic patterns and artifacts from the golden age of amateur cinema: it pumps, jumps, slides, and distorts the reference points of our languid brains.
-A trip.
+A trip!

 background

-During the Covid-19 pandemic I started collecting these "fading strips", until I had gathered a sufficient amount of material to assemble them for a performative film work that celebrates these forgotten gems of film history and popular culture.
+During the Covid-19 pandemic I began collecting these "fading strips", until I had gathered a sufficient amount of material to assemble them for a performative film work that celebrates these forgotten gems of film history and popular culture.

 screenings